Essential Food Photography Tips for Props & Lighting

 I wanted to take some time to share with you some of my tips on capturing the perfect food photography.
 Whether you’re a food blogger already, an aspiring one or just someone looking for a new hobby, these essential food photography tips for props and lighting will set you off on the right foot.
 Because I truly believe that props and lighting either make or break a photo.

 Where do you start?
-Here are some of my must-have props that I think every food photographer or aspiring food photographer should have available to them to mix and match and create the best set.
+Here are some of my must-have food photography props that I think every photographer or aspiring food photographer should have available to them to mix and match and create the best set.

 1-2 rustic, fun cutting boards: